Visit the Laurel Highlands

 Learn more about this nature reserve.

-Frank Lloyd Wright’s Kentuck Knob and Duncan House at Polymath Park
+Frank Lloyd Wright’s Kentuck Knob and Wright at Polymath Park

-Inspiration from Frank Lloyd Wright’s work can also be found in two other houses in southwestern Pennsylvania that are excellent examples of his Usonian-style architecture.
+Inspiration from Frank Lloyd Wright’s work can also be found in several houses in southwestern Pennsylvania that are excellent examples of his Usonian-style architecture.

 Learn more about these Wright-designed houses.